With Abortion Restrictions On The Rise, Some Women Induce Their Own

 "If a woman is further along in the pregnancy than she realizes — and that happens frequently, we change due dates a lot — because maybe she has irregular periods or she just wasn't paying attention," Skop said, "the failure rate is much, much higher."

 Abortion pills are less likely to be effective as a pregnancy progresses.
-Skop also points to a recent study in the reproductive health journal Contraception in which about half of reproductive healthcare providers surveyed thought self-induced abortion was safe.
+Skop also points to a recent study in the reproductive health journal Contraception in which about half of reproductive health care providers surveyed thought self-induced abortion was safe.

 The fear of prosecution